Emissions and immunity

 - equipment that needs to have adequate immunity to those disturbances in its environment to which it is exposed.

 Typical sources include, for example, power lines, electronic circuits, electric motors, radio and radar transmitters.
-Equipment that is disturbed, often called 'victim' equipment by EMC specialists, can include virtually anything that uses or can detect EM energy, such as radio receivers, domestic appliances or electronic circuits of any kind.
+Equipment that is disturbed, is often called 'susceptible' equipment by EMC specialists.
+It can include virtually anything that uses or can detect EM energy, such as radio receivers, domestic appliances or electronic circuits of any kind.

 The last-mentioned are clearly of increasing concern as they come in a vast and growing array of applications from the smallest hand-held device or modem to the control circuits at an electricity generating plant serving an entire region.

-EM disturbances may work in more than one direction, disrupting more than one device, or multiple sources may have a cumulative effect on a single piece of equipment.
+EM disturbances present, to the extent of generating an interference, may work in more than one direction, disrupting more than one device, or multiple sources may have a cumulative effect on a single piece of equipment.
 Thus an air traffic control radar may affect the display of a laptop computer being used in an aircraft as well as other vital devices in use on the ground.
 At the same time, emissions from the same laptop computer may combine with those from a mobile phone to disturb systems in the aircraft.